vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ![[Screenshot from 2024-04-03 14-10-01.png]]

-Again, this is for me (and a lot of devs) a moment developer orgasmic moment, and one of the reasons why Rust is so beloved by so many people.
+Again, this is for me (and a lot of devs) a moment developer orgasmic moment and one of the reasons why Rust is so beloved by so many people.

-The compiler is saying to you "hey man, you have done shit, I will not allow you ask for a variable that is not passed in your HTML".
+The compiler is saying to you "Hey man, you have done shit, I will not allow you to ask for a variable that is not passed in your HTML".

-Continue... lets add this new field in our struct
+Continue... let's add this new field in our struct
 ```rust
 	#[derive(Template)]
 	#[template(path = "root.html")]